digao-dalpiaz/DzHTMLText/README.md

 ## Donate

 This project has been developed by several years, and I am trying to continuously updating it.
-To do that, I need to stop another projects, to make time.
+To do that, I need to stop other projects, to make time.

 If you like this work and it's useful to you, consider to contribute, so I can spend more time to enhance the code and functionalities.